A new mechanism for generating particle number asymmetry through interactions: The expectation value of PNA

 and $a^{(n)} (x^0)$ for ($n \geqslant 2$) are set to be zero. $a^{(0)}$ corresponds to the constant scale factor and $a^{(1)} (x^0)$ corresponds to linear Hubble parameter $H (t_0)$.
 Thus it can be written as,

 where $H (t_0) $ is given by,

 and $t_0 > 0$.
 Throughout this study, we only keep first order of $H (t_0)$ as the first non-trivial approximation.
 For the case that Hubble parameter is positive, it corresponds to the case for the expanding universe.
 Under this situation, $\dot{a} (x^0) = a (t_0) H (t_0)$ and $\ddot{a} (x^0) = 0 $.

-In these approximations, the second term of Eq.\eqref{defmass} is apparently vanished.
-Since $\dot{a} (x^0)$ is proportional to $H (t_0)$, the third term of Eq.\eqref{defmass} involves second order of $H(t_0)$.
-Hence, one can neglect it and the Riemann curvature $R (x^0)$ is also vanished.
+Now let us briefly go back to Eq.\eqref{defmass}.
+With these approximations, the second term of Eq.\eqref{defmass} is apparently vanished.
+Since $\dot{a} (x^0)$ is proportional to linear $H (t_0)$, the third term of Eq.\eqref{defmass} involves second order of $H(t_0)$.
+Hence, one can neglect it and the Riemann curvature $R (x^0)$ in Eq.\eqref{Rie} is also vanished.
 Therefore, $\bar{m}_i^2 (x^0)$ is simply written as $\tilde{m}^2_i$.
 Now $\tilde{m}^2_i$ are given as,

 Next we define $\omega_{i, {\bf k}}$ as,

 We consider $\Omega_{i, {\bf k}} (x^0)$ defined in Eq.\eqref{Ome}.
 One can expand it around time $t_0$ as,

 Now let us investigate the expectation value of PNA under these approximations.
 For the case that $\hat{\varphi}_{1, t_0} = \hat{\varphi}_{2, t_0} = 0$ and $\hat{\varphi}_{3, t_0} \neq 0$, the non-zero contribution to the expectation value of PNA comes only from $o (A)$ corrections to Green's function.
 From Eq.\eqref{OAcor}, we can obtain,